Anderson homers, White Sox beat Tigers 5-3

 Anderson opened the scoring with his 18th home run, a solo shot off Tyler Alexander (1-4).
 The inning only got worse for the Detroit left-hander: After singles by Jose Abreu and Eloy Jimenez, Yoan Moncada hit a two-run triple.

 Detroit answered with two runs in the fifth.
-Victor Reyes hit an RBI groundout, and Brandon Dixon followed with an unusual sacrifice fly to first baseman Jose Abreu.
-Willi Castro tagged up from third and scored when Abreu caught a popup in foul ground and tumbled into the stands.
+Victor Reyes hit an RBI groundout, and Brandon Dixon followed with a sacrifice fly.

 Alexander allowed three runs and 10 hits in 4 1/3 innings.